Towards a Taxonomy of Software Log Smells: Introduction

 \section{Introduction}

-Logging is a critical part of modern software development; it is used in tasks such as anomaly detection, quality assurance, and root cause analysis~\citep{candido_log-based_2021}.
+Logging is a critical part of modern software development; it is used in tasks such as anomaly detection and quality assurance~\citep{candido_log-based_2021}.
 However, producing good logs is non-trivial; it requires making technical and design decisions as well as coordinating the collaboration among developers.
-Good quality logging is important since bad logging can cause serious issues and delays in a software project~\citep{he_empirical_2022}.
+Good quality logging is important as poor logging can cause serious issues and delays in a software project~\citep{he_empirical_2022}.

 Due to the importance of logging, a wide variety of issues and practices related to software logging have been studied in the literature.
-The research commonly divides the different aspects of logging into \emph{what, where, when, and how to log}.
+Research often divides the different aspects of logging into \emph{what, where, when, and how to log}.
 For example, \citet{gu_logging_2023} investigated logging practices along with issues related to logging, classified them into the why, where, what and how to log categories, and identified eight high-level logging issues in their systematic mapping study.

 This categorization is mainly focused on producing logs, e.g., which aspects of a program should be logged and where in the source code the logging code lines should be placed.
-Even though such a categorization is needed for the production of logs, it is not ideal for identifying issues and bad practices developers may face when writing or maintaining logging code.
-In other areas of software engineering (e.g., requirements engineering, coding, and testing), the indicators of deeper design problems, recurring problems, or issues impacting quality are often called \emph{smells}~\citep{sharma_survey_2018}.
+Even though such a categorization is needed for the production of logs, it is not ideal for identifying issues and bad practices that developers may face when writing or maintaining logging code.
+In other areas of software engineering (e.g., requirements engineering, coding, and testing), indicators of deeper design problems, recurring problems, or issues impacting quality are often called \emph{smells}~\citep{sharma_survey_2018}.